Evaluating Search Engines and Large Language Models for Answering Health Questions: Discussion

-We also discovered that retrieval-augmented generation is promising for answering health questions (\textbf{RQ4}).
+We also discovered that retrieval-augmented generation is promising for answering health questions (RQ4).
 We demonstrated that smaller LLMs reach the level of superior models when grounded in evidence provided by a search engine.
-This opens up the debate on whether it is worthwhile to persist in the generation of massive and computationally demanding models, or alternatively, we can direct our efforts towards leveraging lighter models enriched with search evidence.
+This opens up the debate on whether it is worthwhile to persist in generating massive and computationally demanding models, or alternatively, we can direct our efforts towards leveraging lighter models enriched with search evidence.
+Moreover, we also demonstrated that the correctness of the passages used for augmenting the language model plays a critical role in its final performance.